azlan-code/ProfAdvisor/README.md

+This project is being archived as it no longer works with the new version of Student Admin (2021 update).

 # Description

 Prof Advisor is a tool for UConn students to help choose classes during the enrollment period.
 It takes data from RateMyProfessor and displays them on the users' Student Admin page.